David H. Rosenbloom

-David H. Rosenbloom (born 1943) is a scholar in the field of Public Administration.
+David H. Rosenbloom (born 1943) is a scholar in the field of public administration.
 He is the Distinguished Professor of Public Administration at the School of Public Affairs at American University in Washington, D.C.
 An authority on issues related to administrative law and constitutional aspects of public sector personnel policies, Rosenbloom is known for his approach emphasizing understanding American public administration from the three perspectives associated with the constitutional separation of powers: law, politics and management.
 He advocates establishing "constitutional competence" as a basic standard for public service professionals.

 Education

 Rosenbloom earned a BA in political science at Marietta College in 1964.
 He holds a Master of Arts (1966) and in PhD (1969) in political science, both at the University of Chicago.
-His Ph.D. dissertation, "The Relationship Between the Citizen and the State In Public Employment in America,” was the basis for his first book, Federal Service and the Constitution: The Development of the Public Employment Relationship (1971).
+His PhD dissertation, "The Relationship Between the Citizen and the State In Public Employment in America," was the basis for his first book, Federal Service and the Constitution: The Development of the Public Employment Relationship (1971).
 He received an honorary doctorate of law in 1994 from Marietta College.